junxit/us-congress-bills-112/metadata.md

 - 2011-05-26 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 1540.
 - 2011-05-26 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H3736)
 - 2011-05-26 — The title of the measure was amended.
 Agreed to without objection.
+- 2011-06-06 — Received in the Senate and Read twice and referred to the Committee on Armed Services.